-The Art of Reshaping
+The Art of Nose Reshaping

-|Sydney plastic and cosmetic surgeon, Dr Darryl Hodgkinson has been performing the procedure of rhinoplasty for well over 20 years.
+Sydney plastic and cosmetic surgeon, Dr Darryl Hodgkinson has been performing the procedure of rhinoplasty for well over 20 years.
 Modern rhinoplasty incorporates an aesthetically pleasing result with functional improvement.
 It also makes it possible for the patient to have the procedure in a day surgery with minimal bruising, swelling and discomfort.